Do you need access to file-sharing options when remote working?

 When working remotely you need to be confident that you can still safely and securely access and share your folders, files, and photographs.
-So what are the file sharing options when remote working.
-What is a critical consideration on using cloud based file sharing?
+So what are the file-sharing options when remote working?
+What is a critical consideration in using cloud-based file sharing?

-Rather than send them via email, which tend to re-strict the size of what you can upload, you can now choose from a wide selection of file sharing providers.
-As a guide the current size of file that Gmail allows is 25MB.
+Rather than send them via email, which tends to re-strict the size of what you can upload, you can now choose from a wide selection of file-sharing providers.
+As a guide, the current size of file that Gmail allows is 25MB.

 File sharing for remote working can be effective as it:

 - Saves time – approved members can access files quickly from a dedicated area.

 - Eliminates multiple file versions – this ensures that everyone has access to the most up-to-date version of the document.

 - Restrict access – you can set rules to restrict who has access to the document.
 You can also restrict who can update it or save it.

 - Data loss prevention – scheduled backups ensure that data is not lost and can be easily accessed by those who need it.

 There are many file-sharing providers some paid, some free – in this article we will look at some of the free options.